Nehe1278/Nehe1278.github.io/Journal/OffThePike_reflection.md

 - In terms of the method I used.
 I had used the post method to send the most updated user data that was taken in, to the server.

+# Reflection:
-# Honestly, in terms for the development process, it was alright for the most part.
+-  Honestly, in terms for the development process, it was alright for the most part.
 Except, there was this one time where I had gotten into a merge conflict because someone else had made shanges to my page and I hadnt seen them and then push without pulling.
 That became a persistent issue quicly, but advice within vim was telling me that I had to fix the working tree and said that I should run this command before my next pull: git config rebase false.
 Luckily this did help, and before my next pull, I was able to get everything up to date.